 Another big birding event of May and June was the sighting once again of the Blue-gray Gnatcatcher nesting near Birch Pond - between the Garden parking lot and the pond.
 Miss Aler found the nest in a White Oak.
 After the first brood in May, they made another nest.
 She records the events in both her log and diary.
-This was a rare bird in Minnesota and had last been seen near the same spot in 1939.
-Martha would make no further mention of it till 1955 when it was seen once again.
+This was a rare bird in Minnesota and had last been seen near the same spot in 1939, and first in 1936.
+It would be seen again in 1943, then vanished for years.

 The Summer of 1942 was one of the quietest periods of Martha Crone’s tenure as Curator.
 There were no festive activities at the Garden, plantings were few and far between.
 Most of her log is devoted to bird sightings and which plants are in bloom.
 In her diary she notes some activities not mentioned in the log.
 A Mrs. Davidson visits a few times in June.
-Could this be Marie Davidson who was on the Friends of the Wild Flower Board in 1974?
+Could this be Marie H. Davidson who was on the Friends of the Wild Flower Board in 1974?
 She held various positions for a few years - Secretary, treasurer and newsletter editor until ill health forced her to step down in the summer of 1975.
 Or was it Eloise Butler's acquaintance Mrs. Gaylord Davidson who was mentioned several times in Butler's log and in notes to Martha Crone??
 Or were they the same person or related??
 We do not know.